 Protecting individuals' personal data is an integral part of protecting their life and dignity.
 In situations of humanitarian crises or conflict, data protection may acquire a critical life-saving significance due to persecution, ethnic grievances, or discrimination.
 For humanitarian organizations data protection is of fundamental importance.

-The workshop provides a solid overview of the refugee and forced displacement international regime, its interaction with other human rights, and an introduction to the Data Protection Policy and principles, and their practical application in processing personal data of persons served by humanitarian organizations.
-Case studies and concrete “Data protection impact assessments” by participants will provide a practical dimension to the workshop.
+The workshop provides a solid overview of the refugee and forced displacement international regime, its interaction with other human rights, including in Data Protection Policies and principles.
+The workshop will discuss the use of Artificial Intelligence in humanitarian operations its impacts and risks.
+Case studies and concrete “Data protection impact assessments” by participants will provide a practical dimension and serve as a basis for a collective paper on AI in humanitarian operations.

 View/Hide schedule and assignments